mieubrisse/personal-writing/the-goal-is-unique-work/post.md

 ---
 title: "The Goal Is Unique Work"
-subtitle: "Giving society what it can't get: more of you"
+subtitle: "Giving society what it can't already get: more of you"
 ---

 <!------------------------- REFERENCE LINKS BLOCK ----------------------------------->